 Nick __Professor: Scene

 Nick stood by the desk, sorting through a stacks of papers from the morning lectures.
-A few files were spread across the surface, along with a pen that he absentmindedly left uncapped.
+A few files were spread scattered across the surface, along with a pen that he absentmindedly left uncapped.

 Nick glanced up.

-"Sir..... may I come in for a moment?"
+"Sir..... may I come in?"

 Nick gave a small nod.
+"Yes.!"

-Nick studied her expression briefly before answering.
+Nick studied her expression briefly before replying.

 "I am afraid I won't be able to make it." he said politely.
 "I have somewhere else I need to be."